Are you looking to build new international collaborations and take your research ideas to the next level?

 1. Team formation & Application phase

 Applicants submit an individual research profile and connect with potential collaborators.
+It is not mandatory to be affiliated with one of the partner institutions to submit a profile.
 Teams of 2-3 researchers then submit a short joint proposal and compete for selection to the on-site bootcamp in Heidelberg.

 2. On-site bootcamp (14–16 October 2026, Heidelberg, Germany)